TEAMBUTT/LD35/README.markdown

 # For development you need both of these running:
 $ bundle exec rails s -p 9891
 $ npm run watch
+# If you want LiveReload to work, also run:
+$ bx guard
 ```